wsteadman/Steadman-Data-Science-Portfolio/README.md

 ## Tidy Data Project
 ---
 - **Project Description**: This project is built in a Juypter Notebook, and focuses on cleaning unstructured data and transforming it into a tidy format suitable for analysis.
 In the project, I worked with raw, messy data detailing aspects of Olympians, and applied data wrangling techniques to make it useable.
-After cleaning, I visualized key insights from the dataset and displayed them.
+After cleaning, I visualized key insights from the dataset and displayed them

-- **Application**: Useful for understanding how to reshape datsets so that they are easier to manipulate and understand for further analysis.
+- **Application**: Useful for understanding how to reshape datsets so that they are easier to manipulate and understand for further analysis

 - **Take Aways**:
   - Data cleaning and transformation using Pandas, and explained using markdown (identifying and handling missing, inconsistent, and duplicated data)